 - 5.1 The Panels may consider the appointment of expert witnesses and advisers to assist them in their work and offer technical support.
 The Panels have a specific budget allocation for this purpose, overseen by the Chairmen's Committee. - Panels appoint advisers to assist them in studying Executive policies.
 Panels have the freedom to select advisers whom they consider to have an appropriate level of expertise. - 5.3 Advisers are normally appointed for a specific issue and for a specific period of time.
 They always report to a specific Panel.
-A Panel may wish to appoint a single adviser or a number of advisers, if it requires a range of expertise or opinion and has the budget to do so. - Advisers may be used for a range of tasks including technical assessment of evidence, advising on the selection and questioning of witnesses and providing briefing papers for the Panel.
-Advisers generally attend oral evidence sessions but should not participate in questioning witnesses as they are not Panel members and are therefore not covered by any immunity.
+A Panel may wish to appoint a single adviser or a number of advisers, if it requires a range of expertise or opinion and has the budget to do so. - 5.4 Advisers may be used for a range of tasks including technical assessment of evidence, advising on the selection and questioning of witnesses and providing briefing papers for the Panel.
+Advisers generally attend oral evidence sessions, and may ask questions regarding technical matters of witnesses appearing before the Panel who are not States members.
 An adviser may also be invited in a hearing to act as an expert witness. - 5.5 In selecting an adviser, the Panels must adhere to Financial Direction No. 5.1 on the engagement and use of consultants.